 Brush Weeding Tool

-These tools are exactly what they sound like.
-They are long-handles tools with a small, stiff brush on the end.
+These weeding tools are exactly what they sound like.
+They are long-handled tools with a small, stiff brush on the end.
 They can be used to get at weeds between paving and in other narrow areas.

 Whilst they won’t get at the roots of larger weeds, they’re good for dislodging smaller plants before they are able to take root.

 A Weeding Hoe